ceramicstudio/identitylink-services/packages/bot/README.md

 1. Create a new Heroku app for this repo.
 Update the build configs to point to the `/packages/bot`.

 2. Once deployed, head to the "Resources" tab, turn off the `web` Dyno, and turn on the `worker` Dyno.
+This Dyno is defined in the repo root `Procfile`.

 3. Update the environment variables in "Settings" tab to reflect what you see in the `.env` here.